ohscar/rmalloc/doc/paper/jeff.rst

   - Adjust used header pointers

-* Adjacent: relink blocks so unlocked headers is placed before what's left of free area, and free area pointing to header directly following previous position of last unlocked header's next header.
+* Adjacent: relink blocks so unlocked headers is placed before what's left of free area, and free area pointing to header directly following previous position of last unlocked header's next header, see Figure :ref:`jeffcompactadj0`, :ref:`jeffcompactadj1` and :ref:`jeffcompactadj2`.

 .. figure:: graphics/compact-adjacent-relink-0.png
    :scale: 50%

-   Initial configuration with blocks Unlocked 1-4, Free 1-4, Rest
+   :label:`jeffcompactadj0` Initial configuration with blocks Unlocked 1-4, Free 1-4, Rest

 .. figure:: graphics/compact-adjacent-relink-1.png
    :scale: 50%

-   Move all used blocks back (i.e. to the left), relink free blocks.
+   :label:`jeffcompactadj1` Move all used blocks back (i.e. to the left), relink free blocks.

 .. figure:: graphics/compact-adjacent-relink-2.png
    :scale: 50%

-   Squish free block.
+   :label:`jeffcompactadj2` Squish free block.

 * Non-adjacent: similar to adjacent, except blocks can't just be simply memmov'ed because of the locked blocks.
 Instead, only the blocks that fit in the free space can be moved.
+See Figure :ref:`jeffcompactnonadj0`, :ref:`jeffcompactnonadj1`, :ref:`jeffcompactnonadj2a`, :ref:`jeffcompactnonadj2b`, :ref:`jeffcompactnonadj3a` and :ref:`jeffcompactnonadj3b`.

 .. figure:: graphics/compact-nonadjacent-relink-0.png
    :scale: 50%

-   Initial configuration with blocks Free 1-3, Locked 1-2, Unlocked 1-3, Rest
+   :label:`jeffcompactnonadj0` Initial configuration with blocks Free 1-3, Locked 1-2, Unlocked 1-3, Rest

 .. figure:: graphics/compact-nonadjacent-relink-1.png
    :scale: 50%

-   Create free block 6 in the area where the used blocks are now.
+   :label:`jeffcompactnonadj1` Create free block 6 in the area where the used blocks are now.

 .. figure:: graphics/compact-nonadjacent-relink-2a.png
    :scale: 50%

-   a): block U3 is too large to fit in the free area.
+   :label:`jeffcompactnonadj2a` a): block U3 is too large to fit in the free area.

 .. figure:: graphics/compact-nonadjacent-relink-2b.png
    :scale: 50%

-   b): block U3 fits in the free area.
+   :label:`jeffcompactnonadj2b` b): block U3 fits in the free area.

 .. figure:: graphics/compact-nonadjacent-relink-3a.png
    :scale: 50%

-   a): After, with a new block Free 5 with left-overs from Free 1-3 and F6 from the space between U1-U3 and Rest
+   :label:`jeffcompactnonadj3a` a): After, with a new block Free 5 with left-overs from Free 1-3 and F6 from the space between U1-U3 and Rest

 .. figure:: graphics/compact-nonadjacent-relink-3b.png
    :scale: 50%

-   b): Unlocked 3 fits, but not enough size to create a full block F5 -- instead extend size of Unlocked 3 with 0 < n < sizeof(free_memory_block_t) bytes.
+   :label:`jeffcompactnonadj3b` b): Unlocked 3 fits, but not enough size to create a full block F5 -- instead extend size of Unlocked 3 with
+   0 < n < sizeof(free_memory_block_t) bytes.

 * Continue to next round, repeating until time limit reached or done (if no time limit set)